nchrkis/Bayes_IG/README.md

 - The same fitted scaler is used for all nested training prefixes within a repetition.
 - Predicted probabilities are clipped to `[1e-12, 1 - 1e-12]` before KL calculations.
 - Inequality checks use numerical tolerance `1e-10`.
-- The manuscript reports only the ANN/MLP and XGBoost models.

 ## Methodological Notes